 A review of available records related to the infant or toddler’s current health status and medical history is completed as part of the evaluation/assessment.

 An evaluation of the infant or toddler’s development is to be made by a multidisciplinary team (two or more certified Early Intervention Specialists representing different disciplines) using a DPH-approved developmental evaluation tool, the teams’ informed clinical opinion and utilizing non-discriminatory practices.
-Functioning in each of the following areas is evaluated:
+The evaluation must include the child’s functioning in each developmental domain::

 cognitive development,